 The bill’s titles are written by its sponsor.

-This bill was introduced on October 3, 1975, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 3, 1975, in a previous session of Congress, but it did not receive a vote.

 Representative for Indiana's 8th congressional district